MarcoWorms/learn.js/README.md

 ## Learn more

 This guide is simply a lightning-speed introduction to many concepts.
-There are thee references that I used to study JS myself and you'll find more information about the language either on them or at many different sources thorough the web.
+There are three references that I used to study JS myself and you'll find more information about the language either on them or at many different sources thorough the web.
 JS has grown so much and has so many tools that it's easy to find many wars on which is the better way to do something with JS, but I'd say you should focus on your own development as a developer and learn as many tools as you want to.
 The more tools you learn the better at solving problems you become, and eventually you'll get the hang by yourself on what tools are the best for what kind of scenario.
 I hope you had fun reading this and keep evolving your programming skills!

 * [Different ways to deal with Modules](https://www.freecodecamp.org/news/javascript-modules-a-beginner-s-guide-783f7d7a5fcc/)
 We've seen about "require" but modules are quite complex in JS since we have both browser and server environments so support, it's good to learn the different ways people use to export code depending on their target platform and available tools.
 The most common ones today are CommonJS (require/module.exports) and ES Modules (import/export).